Bosque del Apache Festival of the Cranes Updates – 2021

-The Bosque del Apache Wildlife Refuge in Socorro, New Mexico hosts the Festival of the Cranes – November 14-19, 2017
+The Bosque del Apache Wildlife Refuge in Socorro, New Mexico is home to the Festival of the Cranes every November, a photogenic spectacle that must be seen.
+It’s the perfect day trip from Albuquerque.

 The Festival of the Cranes is one of the highlights of fall season in New Mexico, and is a must-see day trip from Albuquerque!